Chris1320/website/README.md

 # Chris1320's Personal Website

-This the source code of my personal website, built with [Nuxt 3](https://nuxt.com/) and [Tailwind CSS](https://tailwindcss.com/).
+This is the source code of my personal website, built with [Nuxt 3](https://nuxt.com/) and [Tailwind CSS](https://tailwindcss.com/).
 This is deployed on [Cloudflare Workers](https://workers.cloudflare.com/), using [Wrangler](https://developers.cloudflare.com/workers/wrangler/install-and-update/)